 The independent directors will evaluate at least annually whether the compensation that we contract to pay to our advisor and its affiliates is reasonable in relation to the nature and quality of services performed and whether such compensation is within the limits prescribed by our charter.
 The independent directors will supervise the performance of our advisor and its affiliates and the compensation we pay to them to determine whether the provisions of our advisory agreement are being carried out.
-The independent directors they deem relevant in the minutes of the meetings of our board of directors.
+The independent directors record their findings on the factors they deem relevant in the minutes of the meetings of our board of directors.